-For a long time I took “Linux nerds”’ foam-coming-out-of-mouth super-provocative opinions as stupid self-worth-promoting propaganda, but I’ve got to say that I’m becoming one of them.
-The more I think about Microsoft, the more I start despising it.
+For a long time I took “Linux nerds”' foam-coming-out-of-mouth super-provocative opinions as stupid self-worth-promoting propaganda, but I’ve got to say that I’m becoming one of them.
+The more I learn about Microsoft, the more I start despising it.

 In recent years I have learned to use Bash more efficiently, and I now realize that it is superior in every sense to

 You can actually run your software’s build scripts with Bash, whereas in Windows with